-The information requested in this application is required and is used to determine whether the research described in the letter of intent is likely to exceed Level B harassment of a marine mammal in the wild, whether a scientific research permit is required to conduct all or part of the subject research, whether the research as described in the letter of intent is bona fide, and to determine the effects of the activity on marine mammals and the environment.
+The information requested in this application is required and is used to determine whether the proposed activity is likely to exceed Level B harassment of a marine mammal in the wild, whether the photography methods are adequate to meet the project objectives, whether the applicants are qualified to carry out the proposed activities, and how the products of such activities will be made available to the public.

-Public reporting burden for this collection of information is estimated to average 10 hours per response (i.e., the above application), including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Chief, Permits and Conservation Division, Office of Protected Resources, F/PR1, NOAA/National Marine Fisheries Service, 1315 East-West Highway, Silver Spring, MD 20910.
+Public reporting burden for this collection of information is estimated to average 10 hours per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Chief, Permits Conservation and Education Division, Office of Protected Resources, F/PR1, NOAA/National Marine Fisheries Service, 1315 East-West Highway, Silver Spring, MD 20910.

-The letter of intent and any associated documents, including any reports required under the GA, are considered public information and as such, are subject to the Freedom of Information Act.
+The permit application and any associated documents, including any reports required under the permit, are considered public information and as such, are subject to the Freedom of Information Act.

 Notwithstanding any other provision of the law, no person is required to respond to, nor shall any person be subject to a penalty for failure to comply with, a collection of information subject to the requirements of the Paperwork Reduction Act, unless that collection of information displays a currently valid OMB Control Number.